 I only know what I was asked to do but am not sure what others are doing; what are you doing?
 This is a question that comes up frequently from teams at the start or during a project.
 Teams are thrown into projects without an understanding of why their team was chosen for the project or what value they are expected to deliver.
 This lack of knowledge is exasperated by limited communication between work streams and no one really knowing why there are so many work streams on the project at once.
 Being part of a large project team can feel like many people working to deliver something with no requirements, direction or plan.

-Limited focus on the direction toward the true goal of the project leads to chaos for work streams.
+Limited focus on the direction toward the true goal of the project, leads to chaos for work streams.
 Team members should remain aware of the other work streams and be mindful of how their work impacts others.
 This is not just applicable to project deliverables, but also to individual team members’ experience and their areas of expertise.
 Work stream alignment and collaborative communication build strong project teams.
-Building strong teams starts with a strong grasp on the attributes of the various work streams.
-In my experience, work streams usually fall in one of these general categories:
+Building strong teams starts with a strong grasp of the attributes on the various work streams.
+In my experience, work streams usually fall in one of these general categories in project delivery:

-This team usually encompasses digital strategy, user experience research, user experience architecture, content strategy, visual design, and front end development competencies.
-They are considered the “user’s champion”, which attaches a perception that the team does not concern themselves with the details of how something will be done, but expects all of their wants and need-to-haves to be met.
+My teams usually encompass digital strategy, user experience research, user experience architecture, content strategy, visual design, and front end development competencies.
+We are considered the “user’s champion”, which attaches a perception that the team does not concern themselves with the details of how something will be done, but expects all of our wants and need-to-haves to be met.
 This perception is perpetuated by the occasional creative direction being “thrown over the fence” for the delivery teams to manage without any real guidance.

-Additionally, a lack of a solid foundation in the technology being used to develop the solution is also common.
+Additionally, a lack of a solid foundation in the technology being developed for the solution is also common.
 Balancing these perceptions along side lofty, innovation expectations from users and stakeholders can make for a stressful team environment.
 When tensions run high close to deadlines or milestones, the experience design team tends to slink into a creative flow without regular feedback or check-ins with delivery teams.

-As an experience design team member, communication and alignment are high priorities for me.
-Communication enables us to align project goals amongst all work streams.
+As an experience design team leader, communication and alignment are high priorities for me.
+Communication enables us to align project goals with all work streams.
 Alignment can be achieved through persona development, annotated documentation, workshops, and other design artifacts.
-Associating a mockup with a set of requirements, for example, can bridge the understanding of the requirements to a positive user scenario.
+Associating a mockup with a set of requirements, for example, can bridge the understanding of the requirements for positive user scenarios.
 Communication can be further enhanced by tighter feedback loops that allow ideas and vague requirements to fail fast and rally the team to provide higher quality requirements.
-Transparent communication is facilitated among teams by sharing information and knowledge as it is gained.
+I facilitate transparent communication among teams by sharing information and knowledge as it is gained.

 I prefer a shared vision of the scenarios we need to support for our user to be successful with the technology solution.
 I also like to give people a sense of awareness of their contribution within their team and their team’s contribution to the project.
 Knowing how to support your team and how your team supports other work streams can be a pivotal point of understanding in whether the project is successful or not.
-As a designer, I have the awesome opportunity to share different ways of communicating success to not only the user, but the teams working toward the success of the project and the user.
+As a design leader, I have the awesome opportunity to share different ways of communicating success not only to users, but the teams working toward the success of the projects for users.